MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/branching.md

     If a step or task that was part of the user’s path is deleted, the **Back** button goes to the next available item in the history.
 If all the previous steps are deleted, an error message appears and the user stays on the current step.

+## Tips and tricks for branching flows

+- Before inserting question steps, author all the steps in the guide so you have the appropriate steps to link to.

+- The completion step is the final step in a guide.
+If you want to create a scenario where a user can either complete the guide or move to a different task, create a question step before the completion step and link the responses to the completion step and the next step in the process.

+    For example, in the following guide, if the operator selects **Yes**, the guide will take the operator to the completion step.
+If the operator selects **No**, the guide will take the operator to an additional task for further troubleshooting.

+    SCREEN SHOT GOES HERE

+- It’s best to limit the number of responses in a step to three.
+If you need more than three responses, create another question step after the current step, and then use one of the responses to link to it.
+This provides three more responses to work with.
+You can do this as many times as you need.

+    SCREEN SHOT GOES HERE

+- You can also create a “diamond” flow, where two or more branching paths merge into one.
+For example, using the novice/expert example, you can create a question step at the end of each path that links to a new task.
+This allows you to create different steps for each training level that eventually lead to a shared path and ultimately the end of a guide.

+    SCREEN SHOT GOES HERE